macports/macports-webapp/docs/DEPLOYMENT.md

 ### 2. Starting the container

 After using any one of the methods described in (1.a) or (1.b), you have an image with you.
-We will start this image with several environment variables that are needed to connect to PostgreSQL, Solr and memcached.
+We will start this image with several environment variables that are needed to connect to PostgreSQL, Solr and Memcached.
 A file `env.sample` has been added in the repo for your convenience.

 ```bash